• Current students

 Changes from previous years

-The application process has been evolving over the years.
+The financial returns process has been evolving over the years.
 For Years 1 and 2 of Core Funding (the 2022/2023 and 2023/2024 programme years), transitional arrangements were in place with reduced requirements.
-For these years, the requirement was to complete and return an Income and Expenditure Template, which covered the period from 1 September to 31 August for each of the respective programme years.
+For these years, the requirement was to complete and return an Income and Expenditure Template, (cash based accounting) which covered the period from 1 September to 31 August for each of the respective programme years.

 Current year

-For year 3 (2024/2025) onwards the requirement is for accruals-based accounts and a full trial balance.
-The trial balance must be uploaded by the accountant using the nominal ledger codes/chart of accounts provided on the Early Years Hive website.
+For year 3 (2024/2025) the financial returns requirement is for accruals-based accounts and a full trial balance.
+The trial balance must be uploaded by the accountant using the nominal ledger codes/chart of accounts guidance provided on the Early Years Hive website.

-There are instruction videos and guidance documents on this website.
+There are instruction videos and guidance documents to assist on this website.

 Back to top ↑